-One of the most iconic gardens, created in 1930 by Vita Sackville-West and her husband Harold Nicolson.
+One of the most iconic English gardens, created in 1930 by Vita Sackville-West and her husband Harold Nicolson.
 It’s still almost perfect, although nowadays it is more manicured to cope with huge public interest.

 2 Chelsea Physic Garden

 Founded in 1673 as an apothecary’s garden, in a warm microclimate by the river Thames, to train apprentices in medicinal plants.
 This English garden is on a grid system with order beds and many unusual plants.

 3 Great Dixter

-Famous garden of late plantsman Christopher Lloyd.
+The famous English garden of late plantsman Christopher Lloyd.
 The beautiful house and garden were originally restored by Lutyens in the 1920s to create a series of enclosures and garden themes.
 Unusual, sometimes outrageous, colour schemes, with contrasting formal and informal areas.
 Interesting plants throughout in the Lloydian tradition continually expanded by head gardener Fergus Garrett.

 4 Hidcote Manor

-Lawrence Johnson’s influential early 20th-century garden became a model for many other gardens.
+Lawrence Johnson’s influential early 20th-century English garden became a model for many other gardens.
 Beginning in 1907, Johnson used his artist’s eye to create ‘a cottage garden on the most glorified scale’.
 Today it’s a little old but remains essential visiting.

 5 The Courts